hypothesis/lms/docs/gateway/04_testing_tools.md

 ## `h_call.py` - Calling the `h` API using Gateway data

-[The `oauth_call.py` script](../../bin/gateway/h_call.py) can make calls to the `h` API using the format returned by the Gateway end-point.
+[The `h_call.py` script](../../bin/gateway/h_call.py) can make calls to the `h` API using the format returned by the Gateway end-point.

 It can read those values from a JSON file, or directly from `oauth_call.py`.
-You can use this to make authenticated calls using an exchanged token and to store a list of tests calls in a file.
+You can use this to make authenticated calls (using an exchanged token) against a stored list of API calls you define.

 ### Examples